shudingbo/sdb-schedule/README.md

  - Can dynamic control tasks on/off/update
  - Config and task script can In any position

+### Changelog
+#### 1.0.3
+Refactor the code, separate configuration management module.
+Now can easy support.
+Are now able to support more than one type of configuration file management more easily.
+For example, using the **File/Redis/SQL** Server storage management plan task configuration File.
+ - Add File Config module support.

 ## Configuration
   Config is josn file, defined the schedules,as shown below:
 ```javascript